Gilberto Rides Again: Chapter 2

 He huffed.
 “Don’t go there, please.”

 She put her hand on his shoulder.
-“Gilberto this could be very serious.”
+“Darling, this could be very serious.”

 He sighed.
 Why did she have to walk in just then?

-She glared at him.
+Maria glared at her husband.
 “You weren’t going to tell me, were you?”
 Her eyes bore into his wavering sense of truth.”

 “I would have… eventually?”
 It came out more like a question than a statement.